IRS TAX RESOLUTION

 We regularly represent both individuals and businesses in all phases of the IRS audit process.
 Don’t risk taking on the IRS yourself.
 View Previous Results

-Criminal tax investigations and ultimately indictments are very serious matters that require the immediate need for an attorney.
-If the government believes you have intentionally failed to file your tax returns, underreported your income, overstated your expenses, or otherwise evaded the payment of tax, you could face serious criminal penalties including jail time.
-Contact an attorney for a free consultation to discuss your legal options.
+Tax fraud investigations, tax preparer investigations, criminal tax investigations, and indictments are very serious matters that require the immediate need for an attorney.
+If the government believes you have committed fraud, intentionally failed to file your tax returns, underreported your income, overstated your expenses, or otherwise evaded the payment of tax, you could face serious criminal penalties including jail time.
+Contact an attorney for a phone consultation to discuss your legal options.
 View Previous Results

 If you are facing levies, liens, or garnishments, it is critical to contact a tax attorney to ensure your rights are represented and to stop these measures.